maahsnd/laundryDash/README.md

 Next steps:

 List view:
-Contain list view to same height as map, make scrollable Sort by ratings (by default)
+Sort by ratings (by default)
 Add a sponsored top slot
 Add an option for Loopie to share discount codes